 Sandburg achieved unprecedented success as a writer of both biography and poetry.
 His great work of prose was his biography of Abraham Lincoln, an exhaustively detailed six-volume work that took him 30 years to research and complete.
 Not only did he win the Pulitzer Prize in 1939 for his stellar writing, he was also invited to address a joint session of Congress on the 150th anniversary of Lincoln’s birth on February 12, 1959.
-This was the first time a private citizen was allowed to make such and address (2).
+This was the first time a private citizen was allowed to make such an address (2).

 Before he began his biography of Lincoln, Sandburg established himself as a great poet, winning the Pulitzer Prize in poetry in 1919.
 Writing in free verse, Sandburg’s poems captured the essence of industrial America.

-Perhaps his best known poem Chicago begins:
+Perhaps his best-known poem Chicago begins: